 During the fall of 1908, Hitler applied to the Arts Academy once more, only to be rejected again.
 The professors suggested he apply to architectural school instead as his skills seemed better suited to that field.
 However, Adolf was not fond of that idea; he was fixated on becoming an artist.
 In his autobiography, Mein Kampf, Hitler wrote that the rejection came “as a bolt from the blue.”
 He was so sure he would succeed.
 Alas, the universe had other plans for Adolf Hitler.

-While recent research suggests he may have received a substantial loan from his family to cover his living expenses, Hitler spent much of the next year living like a gypsy.
+While recent research suggests he may have received a substantial loan from his family to cover his living expenses, Hitler spent much of the next year without a permanent place of residence.
 He moved from one inexpensive room to another and even lived in a homeless shelter for a bit.